SplitSplice/RBDB/README.md

 When adding or editing, make sure to follow these guidelines below.

 ### Detailing
-When writing a note on someone, dont overload it with info, just give general info about what they have done.
+When writing a note on someone, don't overload it with info, just give general info about why they are here.
 Speak in decent grammar and make sure to add references.
 It's fine to NOT have mainstream references, but at least have something you can point to to make your note and tags valid.
 ### Formatting
 The structure of a card is